• Skip to primary navigation

 And it’s sort of a layered drink which gives it a great look and makes it seem a little more advanced than it really is.
 I don’t like fancy techniques, so trust me when I tell you, you can do this.

-If you’ve checked out my site before, you know I like to keep my home bar small and make every ingredient work hard for it’s spot in the line up.
+If you’ve checked out my site before, you know I like to keep my home bar small and make every ingredient work hard for its spot in the lineup.
 Knowing the 2-ingredient cocktails and 3-ingredient cocktails you can make really gives you tons of options.

 And while I usually love a cocktail that uses fresh ingredients, for this one it’s really easy to keep these ingredients on hand and ready.

 So put on your best Mrs. Roper outfit (another Three’s Company reference) and make yourself a Tequila Sunrise.
+It’s one of the easiest drinking tequila cocktails you can make!

 Woman holding a cocktail shaker with text next to it.